 Equinix supports many user entities in their efforts to meet the regulatory demands of their industry or governing agency.
-Equinix has assisted user entities in successfully meeting the requirements of many certifications and regulatory demands, including:
+Equinix has assisted user entities in successfully meeting the requirements of many certifications and regulatory demands, including, but not limited to:

-- System and Organization Controls (SOC) 1 / ISAE 3402 and SOC 2 / ISAE 3000 Examinations - International Organization for Standardization (ISO) 27001, ISO 22301, ISO 20000-1 and ISO 9001 - Environmental, Energy, Health, and Safety Standards: ISO 45001, ISO 50001 and ISO 14001 - Payment Card Industry Data Security Standards (PCI DSS) - National Institute of Standards and Technology (NIST) 800-53 - Health Insurance Portability and Accountability Act (HIPAA) - Tier III Design, Facility and Operations - Sarbanes-Oxley (SOX) - Cyber Essentials EMEA only - Health Data Hosting (HDS) EMEA only
+- System and Organization Controls (SOC) 1 / ISAE 3402 and SOC 2 / ISAE 3000 Examinations - International Organization for Standardization (ISO) 27001, ISO 22301 and ISO 9001 - Environmental, Energy, Health and Safety Standards: ISO 45001, ISO 50001 and ISO 14001 - Payment Card Industry Data Security Standards (PCI DSS) - · National Institute of Standards and Technology (NIST) 800-53 U.S. only - Health Insurance Portability and Accountability Act (HIPAA) U.S. only - · Tier III Design, Facility and Operations - Sarbanes-Oxley (SOX) - Cyber Essentials EMEA only - Health Data Hosting (HDS) EMEA only